Education Our Children Need to Succeed

 In the 2010 school year, while reviewing the majors that CCHS students were choosing in college, it seemed to the leadership team that an unusually high percentage of them had chosen majors in the science, technology, engineering, and math (STEM) fields.
 Checking the national statistics, it was found that 32% of the CCHS graduates were in STEM majors compared with the national average of 17%!

 This was not a planned emphasis for the leadership at CCHS, but one that was most welcome (see Proverbs 16:9).
 You see, during the next decade, U.S. demand for scientists and engineers is expected to increase at four times the rate for all other occupations.

 Why was CCHS having this great success?
 One would not have to search long or far to get the answer.
 The quality of teachers (see box), the high standards, the excellent teaching environment, and the involved parents were the factors that resulted in producing highly qualified graduates.

 With all of those factors falling into place and with a demand for preparing students for the future of jobs in America, the school decided to launch a new school called the Center for Science, Technology, Engineering, and Math (STEM) at Cherokee Christian High School.

-CCHS will continue its highly successful college prep track, but with the new STEM track, students will receive an intense preparation for the college of their choice and a major which will prepare them for a future of success.
+CCHS has continued its highly successful college prep track, but with the new STEM track, students have an option to receive intense preparation for the college of their choice and a major which will prepare them for a future of success.
 Under the existing college prep track, students graduate with 25 credits.
-Under the new STEM track, students will earn credits by taking additional classes such as 3D Modeling and Design, Principles of Engineering, Digital Design, and advanced dual enrollment for AP courses in math and science such as Calculus, Statistics, Linear Algebra, Chemistry, Biomedical Engineering, MatLab, and various programming classes.
+Under the new STEM track, students will earn credits by taking additional classes such as 3D Modeling and Design, Principles of Engineering, Digital Design, and advanced dual enrollment or AP courses in math and science such as Calculus, Statistics, Linear Algebra, Chemistry, Biomedical Engineering, MatLab, and various programming classes.

 Preparing Students for the Future